How to Keep Your House Clean With Dogs

 Your vacuums matter whether you have one tiny dog or several big dogs!
 Even if you have a small dog and/or a breed that doesn't shed, TRUST ME when I tell you they drag more dirt inside your house than you realize.
 We often have people say, “I wouldn't even know you have a dog!”
 That's exactly the kind of cleanliness we are going for.
 So let's talk about our vacuums…

 • A good cordless vacuum cleaner: If vacuuming feels time-consuming, you will be less likely to do it regularly.
 And you MUST do it every single day to keep your house clean and free of dog hair.
 This is the cordless vacuum that we have used for about 4 years now.
 It's lightweight, and the fact that it's cordless makes it so quick to grab and use.
+It's also the perfect size to vacuum out the insider of their DIY dog crates that look like furniture that we recently built–we just pull the dog beds out of them and give them a good vacuum every once in a while.

 woman with vacuum cleaner beside Bernese Mountain Dog

 • A good robot vacuum is a big bonus: We also invested in this robot vacuum cleaner back in 2021 (the current model looks a bit different than ours) during a huge sale.
 I was a bit skeptical when I first ordered it because we had tried a robot vacuum cleaner many years ago and it was not great–it wandered around aimlessly, was super inefficient and LOUD.
 This robot vacuum cleaner is TOTALLY DIFFERENT and does an amazing job.
 It uses a laser to map your house out so it vacuums in a pattern that makes sense.
 And you can set up “no go” zones for it to avoid completely.
 Most importantly, it works well in getting up dirt and dog hair (we use ours on max suction)!
+We run it every single day.
 I love that it has cut down on the amount of manual vacuuming we do.

 Eufy robot vacuum cleaner for helping keep house clean with dogs